sebiIO/expo-draw/README.md

 # Tips when implementing

-You can save a screenshot of your canvas using **takeSnapshotAsync**, the method from expo, like so:
+You can save a screenshot of your canvas using `takeSnapshotAsync`, the method from expo, like so:

 ```
 import { captureRef as takeSnapshotAsync } from 'react-native-view-shot';

 mySaveFx = async () => {
 	const signatureResult = await takeSnapshotAsync(this.refOfExpoDrawElement, {
 		result: 'tmpfile',
 		quality: 0.5,
 		format: 'png',
 	});

   //The output will be a local tmpfile (uri)[String], with the current lines that were drawn.
 Therefore, you can save it or so! ;)
   console.log(signatureResult);
 }

 ```

 # Context on why I forked
 As of the time I was implementing rn-draw, with expo SDK 36.0.0.
-I faced an error on the Svg.G dependencie, which I then fixed for my expo application.
+I faced an error on the Svg.G dependency, which I then fixed for my expo application.

 So, I hope I can help whoever is facing issues with the rn-draw for expo.
 If you want to use the original lib, here it is! -> [rn-draw](https://github.com/jayeszee/rn-draw)